-1. The conflicts of interest policies and procedures referred to in Article 32(1) of Regulation (EU) 2023/1114 shall be set out in writing.
+1. The conflicts of interest policies and procedures referred to in Article 32(1) of Regulation (EU) 2023/1114 shall be set out in writing and take into account the scale, nature and range of activities carried out by the issuer of asset-referenced tokens and the group to which it belongs.
 The issuer of asset- referenced tokens' management body shall be responsible for the definition, adoption, permanent implementation of these policies and procedures, and for periodically assessing and reviewing their effectiveness and addressing any deficiencies in that respect.

-Issuers of asset-referenced tokens shall establish effective internal channels to inform employees and management body of such rules and provide appropriate updated training.
+Issuers of asset-referenced tokens shall establish effective internal channels to inform employees and members of the management body of such rules and provide appropriate updated training.

-2. Where the issuer of asset-referenced-token is a member of a group, the policies and procedures referred to in Article 32(1) of Regulation (EU) 2023/1114 shall also take into account any circumstances which may give rise to a conflict of interest due to the structure and business activities of other entities within the group.
+2. Where the issuer of asset-referenced tokens is a member of a group, the policies and procedures referred to in Article 32(1) of Regulation (EU) 2023/1114 shall also take into account any circumstances which may give rise to a conflict of interest due to the structure and business activities of other entities within the group.